michielhemme/gotth/README.md

 ## 🚀 Features

-- ⛔ Initialize a new GoTTH project with best practices
+- ✅ Initialize a new GoTTH project
 - ✅ Manage and build frontend assets using TailwindCSS
 - ✅ Live reload support via `gotth air`
 - ✅ Compile Templ templates
-- ⛔ Simplified setup process
+- ✅ Simplified setup process

 ---

 ## 📦 Installation

-Download the latest release from the [releases page](#) and place the binary in a folder that’s part of your system’s `PATH`.
+Download the latest release from the [releases page](https://github.com/michielhemme/gotth/releases) and place the binary in a folder that’s part of your system’s `PATH`.

 ### Adding to PATH